 Recognized for his strategic vision and mission-driven approach to community medicine, Kikano drives progress through collaborative efforts at the local, regional and national level.
 Kikano currently holds national, elected leadership positions on the American Association for Medical Colleges Council of Deans and the Educational Commission for Foreign Medical Graduates and Foundation for Advancement of International Medical Education and Research.

-As a committed leader for Michigan and the region, Kikano works to drive progress on health issues and collaborative efforts across educational institutions, area corporations, community organizations, and state agencies.
-This includes serving as the vice-chair of the board of directors for the Michigan Health Improvement Alliance and a board member for the Great Lakes Bay Regional Alliance.
-He is also active in regional health economic development and THRIVE initiatives and leads CMU's Interdisciplinary Center for Community Health and Wellness.
+Kikano also serves as the vice chair of the board of directors for the Michigan Health Improvement Alliance and a board member for the Great Lakes Bay Regional Alliance.
+He is active in regional health economic development and initiatives and leads CMU's Interdisciplinary Center for Community Health and Wellness.

 During his time at CMU, Kikano led the accreditation process of a new college of medicine and established long-term affiliation agreements with hospitals and clinics to enhance the program’s stability.
 The institution continues to attract record numbers of student applications, significantly grow the research enterprise and holds a historic match rate of 98%.
 Under Kikano’s leadership, the number of sponsored residency programs doubled, and the CMU Health practice plan significantly expanded.
 The college’s success is evident in the fulfillment of the mission—to educate diverse students and train culturally competent physicians to provide comprehensive health care and services to underserved populations in Michigan and beyond.
 CMU Health is proud to count several graduates of the CMU College of Medicine and residency programs among its ranks.